robinwettstaedt/pokedex-pwa/README.md

 # Robin's Pokédex

-This project is a Progressive Web App I created in order to gain more experience with React.
+This project is a Progressive Web App I inititally created in order to gain more experience with React.

+I wanted to see how far I can take a project including technologies new to me on my own.

 </br>